Discover Paris Through the Eyes of an Artist

 Be delighted, inspired, and charmed as a New York Times best-selling author invites you into her own personal diary and takes you on a captivating adventure directly into the City of Lights.

 After quitting her corporate job and moving to Paris, Janice MacLeod explored the sights, smells, and tastes of Paris with nothing more than a day planner and her own ambitions.
-MacLeod brings the city to life with hand-drawn illustration and photos, creating a dreamlike portrayal of the city.
+MacLeod brings the city to life with hand-drawn illustrations and photos, creating a dreamlike portrayal of the city.

 Janice MacLeod is the original artist behind the Paris Letters Project and author of Paris Letters, a New York Times bestselling book.